How to Get Rid of Grubs without Harsh Chemicals

 - Small holes throughout your lawn, usually a sign that animals have been feeding on grubs.

-CHECK FOR GRUBS
+HOW TO CHECK FOR GRUBS

 We’ll save you the suspense—your lawn has grubs.
 But that doesn’t necessarily mean you have a grub problem.
 Moderate population sizes are normal and rarely if ever cause much of an issue.
 In general, 4 or less grubs per square foot is just fine.
 However, having 5 or more indicates a surging grub population that could cause significant damage and cost you hundreds in the long run.
 Here’s how to check:

 Approach one of the brown, dying patches of turf in your lawn and dig up a square foot of sod about 3 inches deep.
 Closely inspect the soil looking for white or off-white C-shaved larvae—these are your grubs.
 The best and easiest time to check for grubs is late summer and early fall.
 This is when grubs tend to be most active and closest to the surface of your lawn.
-If you find 5 or more, you need to act fast before things get worse
+If you find 5 or more, you need to act fast before things get worse.

 Natural, effective, and economical, beneficial nematodes are a popular gardening tool for a reason.
 Once they’ve taken hold in your lawn, these microscopic, parasitic worms attack grubs, killing them from the inside out.